Red Bank ReUnion Band: In period costume, this band conducts an entertaining and informative session on the music and instruments of the 19th century.

 Woodworker: Denzil McKim has been carving for 32 years and doing public demonstrations for 10 years.
 He works full time as a historical interpreter in Corydon, Indiana, home of Indiana's First State Capitol Building.
 Denzil will be carving a chain out of a single piece of wood during the Heritage Artisan Days 2018 with examples that show step by step how the chain is made.

-Rock Candy Sales: Enjoy this old-fashioned candy.
+Rock candy sales: Enjoy this old-fashioned candy.

-Bookbinding and Paper Marbling: John Bielik is an itinerant artisan, instructor and living history interpreter.
+Bookbinder: John Bielik is an itinerant artisan, instructor and living history interpreter.
 John's paper and products are featured in the shops at Colonial Williamsburg and the Atheneum at Historic New Harmony.

 Tinsmith: Jeff Goris will be showcasing the art of tinsmithing.
 “All that shiny tin and the steady tap-tap of the mallet naturally invite curiosity.
 Visitors are intrigued how a Tinsmith can turn a piece of flat metal into a three-dimensional object,” said Goris.